wasmerio/wasmer/.github/pull_request_template.md

 # Review

-- [ ] Create a short description of the the change in the CHANGELOG.md file
+- [ ] Add a short description of the the change to the CHANGELOG.md file